Mr.Keynes and the... Complexity! A suggested model for the General Theory: Introduction

-The Keynes-CompleXity-model here proposed (\kcx, henceforth) is \textit{micro-designed}, thus letting the emergence of macro features be a result of agents' interaction and implied dynamics (Epstein, 1999, Axtell, 2007).
-All elements of the model will be presented by referring to the original text, in order to show their conceptual proximity with the content of the \gt.
-Complexity reveals to be crucial in understanding macroeconomics, as early traced in the investigation of Keynes (1936) and Majorana (1942) and discussed in Kirman (2011), Ladyman et al. (2013), and Sornette (2009), among others.
-A complex environment is a configuration where the interaction among individual elements of a system generates emergent aggregate outcomes that qualitatively differ from the features of its constituents, as spontaneous self-organized structures at different layers of a hierarchical configuration (see Gallegati and Richiardi 2009).
-It is, then, a matter of sequentiality, since individuals do not decide simultaneously.
-Without coordination, consumers and firms maximize their own objective functions --under related constraints-- on the basis of the perceived context.
+The distinguishing feature of the Keynesian approach is the sequentiality of actions, which is the most fundamental ingredient of the complexity.
+The Keynes-CompleXity-model here proposed (\kcx, henceforth) is \textit{micro-designed}, thus letting the emergence of macro features be a result of agents' interactions (Epstein, 1999; Axtell, 2007).
+Complexity reveals to be crucial in understanding macroeconomics, as early understood by Keynes (1936) and Majorana (1942) and discussed in Kirman (2011) and Ladyman et al.\ (2013), among others.
+A complex environment is a configuration where the interaction among individual elements generates emergent aggregate outcomes that qualitatively differ from the features of its constituents, as spontaneous self-organized structures at different layers of a hierarchical configuration (Gallegati and Richiardi, 2009).
+It is, then, a matter of sequentiality, since individuals do not act simultaneously.
+Without coordination, consumers and firms maximize their own objective functions --- under related constraints --- on the basis of the perceived context.
 Thus, \textit{animal spirits} and subjective probabilities define a state of \textit{true} uncertainty, in the sense of Knight (1921).
-Given that the sequence of actions is not predetermined, precise numeric predictions cannot lead to meaningful results, since <<the evidence is insufficient to establish a probability>> and possible consequences of variations <<are not even orderable>> (Hicks, 1979, pp. 113, 115).
-Then, macroeconomic systems are \textit{non-ergodic}, caracterized by the plurality of choices belonging to different time steps, each unpredictably influenced by the previous and influencing the following ones.
+Given that the sequence of actions is not predetermined, precise numeric predictions cannot be meaningful, since \guillemotleft the evidence is insufficient to establish a probability\guillemotright and possible consequences of variations \guillemotleft are not even orderable\guillemotright (Hicks, 1979, pp.~113, 115).
+Macroeconomic systems are thus \textit{non-ergodic}, characterized by the plurality of choices belonging to different time steps, each unpredictably influenced by the previous and influencing the following ones.

-Only in the imaginary case in which the economy is populated by agents deciding and acting simultaneously, it can be effectively described as an equilibrium calculated by means of a representative agent model (see Hartley 1997 for an assessment of this methodology, widely adopted in the mainstream macroeconomics approach).
-Keynes proposed, instead, a truly macro perspective in the \gtt by analysing features and characteristics of aggregates.
-Beyond the idea of ``equilibrium'', the \gtt advances the portrait of concurrent forces, composed by all individual decision rules.
-The \kcxx model adopts this approach, thus following the lines traced in Kirman (1992), Akerlof (2002), Leijonhufvud (2006), Delli Gatti \textit{et al.} (2008), Gaffeo \textit{et al.} (2008), Delli Gatti \textit{et al.} (2011), among others.